For an introduction to adding fonts, see the Activate new fonts on your desktop tutorial.

 Creative Cloud desktop must be running and you have to be signed in to Creative Cloud for the fonts to be activated.
 If the software isn't running or you have signed out of Creative Cloud, the fonts will be unavailable temporarily.

 Make sure that you are signed in to Creative Cloud with the same Adobe ID that you use for your Creative Cloud subscription.

-Your account information is at the top of Creative Cloud desktop; click your profile picture to reveal the name and email address of the account you're using.
+Your account information is at the top of Creative Cloud desktop; click your profile icon to reveal the name and email address of the account you're using.

 To switch to a different account, click Sign Out.
 After you are signed out, you will see the option to sign in with another Adobe ID.